Charlie Saxton

-Charles Saxton is an American film, television and voice actor.
+Charles Saxton (born November 7, 1989) is an American film, television, theater, and voice actor.

 He had a supporting role as Bug, one of the band members, in Bandslam.
 He was featured in Hung, an HBO comedy-drama series, playing the son of Thomas Jane's main character.
 He also provided the voice of Melvin in the video game Bully.
-He is the voice of Toby on Guillermo del Toro's award-winning animated series, Trollhunters.
+He is the voice of Toby in Guillermo del Toro's animated series, Trollhunters.

+Saxton co-wrote and co-produced an independent film, Art of a Hit, with his Bandslam co-star Gaelan Draper in 2024.

 Saxton also portrays the wrestler "Lone Wolf" in The Wonder Years music video for "Melrose Diner".

+Currently Saxton is a member of My Chemical Romance's Long Live the Black Parade Tour ensemble, performing as the Clerk and the Clown on stage.

+Early life and career

+Saxton began acting in commercials as a child, after being scouted at an audition he'd accompanied his older sister to.
+Shortly thereafter, both Charlie and his sister began performing with their local theater company.

+On his introduction to acting, Saxton has said: "My mother is an actress and my dad was a stage manager in Delaware, so I was sort of born into this whole society.
+When they asked me if I wanted to act, I said yes, so I could get out of school quickly."

+In 2003, Saxton made his Broadway debut in the revival of Cat on a Hot Tin Roof.
+A decade later in 2013 he starred in an Off-Broadway production of A Family for All Occasions, directed by Phillip Seymour Hoffman.